learn-co-students/phrg-react-initial-state-pca-000/README.md

 # React Initial State

 ## Overview
+Change to submit :)

 In this lesson, we'll explain the concept of component state.

 ## Objectives
 1. Explain how to define a component's initial state